daeunfullofgrace/Capstone_SlamDog/README.md

 # SLAMDOG
 * Execution video: [link](https://youtu.be/t8WpG0OXGug?feature=shared)

-* This project is a capstone of Chungnam National University in 2022.
+* This project is a capstone project from Chungnam National University in 2022.
 * It's based on ROS to provide an indoor navigation robot for the blind.

 ## Overall Functions